cfpb/zip-backfill/README.md

 ##Accuracy

-Rows randomly picked from all files and using the Census Tiger ZCTA .shp file:
+Rows randomly pulled from all files and using the Census Tiger ZCTA .shp file:

 - 19,729/23,000 = 86%: backfilled